 note the Recommended Good Practice

-any requirements in this specification will improve the security of smart contracts.
+any requirements in this specification will improve the security of the Tested Code.

 In the following requirement: